coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Prerequisite:** Barbarian level 20th.

-**Benefit:** This ability is similar to the barbarian's rage ability (and it replaces the barbarian rage ability for the deity).
+**Benefit:** This ability is similar to the barbarian’s rage ability (and it replaces the barbarian rage ability for the deity).
 The deity can activate this ability only after suffering damage from a weapon, and can use it a number of times per day equal to its divine rank.
 Once used, the ability lasts 1 hour (though the deity can end the rage at will).
 While raging, the deity gains +10 to Strength, +10 to Constitution, and a +5 morale bonus on Will saves.
-The deity's spell resistance and energy resistances each increase by +10.
+The deity’s spell resistance and energy resistances each increase by +10.
 The deity also can make one extra attack, at its full attack bonus, whenever it uses the full attack action.
-While raging, the deity suffers a --5 penalty to Armor Class and cannot perform acts that require patience and concentration, such as moving silently, casting spells, and using salient divine abilities.
+While raging, the deity suffers a –5 penalty to Armor Class and cannot perform acts that require patience and concentration, such as moving silently, casting spells, and using salient divine abilities.